Continuing Education Activity

 - Renal insufficiency: Can be acute or chronic.
-A variety of etiologic mechanisms may be involved, including those related to the excess production of monoclonal light chains (light- chain cast nephropathy), deposition of intact light chains causing nephrotic syndrome, light chain amyloidosis, hypercalcemia, hyperuricemia, dehydration.
+A variety of etiologic mechanisms may be involved, including those related to the excess production of monoclonal light chains (light-chain cast nephropathy), deposition of intact light chains causing the nephrotic syndrome, light chain amyloidosis, hypercalcemia, hyperuricemia, dehydration.
 Treatment is directed at the underlying cause.

-- Infection: Risk of infection is highest in the first 3 to 4 months of induction therapy, so prophylactic antibiotics are required for the first few months.
-Factors contributing to the increased risk of infection include impaired lymphocyte function, suppression of normal plasma cell function, hypogammaglobulinemia and chemotherapy-induced neutropenia.
-Most common infections are pneumonia and urinary tract infections, mostly with organisms such as Streptococcus pneumonia, Haemophilus influenzae, and Escherichia coli.
+- Infection: The risk of infection is highest in the first 3 to 4 months of induction therapy, so prophylactic antibiotics are required for the first few months.
+Factors contributing to the increased risk of infection include impaired lymphocyte function, suppression of normal plasma cell function, hypogammaglobulinemia, and chemotherapy-induced neutropenia.
+The most common infections are pneumonia and urinary tract infections, mostly with organisms such as Streptococcus pneumonia, Haemophilus influenzae, and Escherichia coli.

 - Skeletal lesions: Myeloma bone disease results from overexpression of RANKL by bone marrow stroma.
 RANKL activates osteoclasts, which resorb bone.
 Bone breakdown leads to the release of calcium into the blood, leading to hypercalcemia and symptoms of kidney failure that may develop acutely or chronically.
 It manifests as severe bone pain, pathological fractures, spinal cord compression.

-- Hypercalcemia: May be asymptomatic or cause anorexia, fatigue, constipation, polydipsia, polyuria, confusion or stupor.
-Treatment depends on clinical severity and rapidity of installation of hypercalcemia.
-It includes hydration, glucocorticoids, bisphosphonates, calcitonin and/or hemodialysis.
+- Hypercalcemia: May be asymptomatic or cause anorexia, fatigue, constipation, polydipsia, polyuria, confusion, or stupor.
+Treatment depends on clinical severity and the rapidity of installation of hypercalcemia.
+It includes hydration, glucocorticoids, bisphosphonates, calcitonin, and/or hemodialysis.